North Dakota Carbon Capture, Use, and Storage

 Pipelines are also designed to safely operate under the pressures required to effectively transport CO2.
 For example, the Dakota Gas/Souris Valley CO2 Pipeline, which has been in operation in North Dakota for nearly 25 years, transports CO2 at over 2000 PSI.
 That pipeline is built for a maximum operating pressure of up to 2700 PSI.
 Before any CO2 is transported via pipeline, the pipes are hydrostatically tested, which means they are filled with fresh water or an inert gas at a pressure 125% of the maximum operating pressure to ensure their structural integrity.

-While prolonged exposure to high concentrations of CO₂ can be hazardous, the gas typically quickly evaporates into the air.
-In the unlikely event of a leak, pipeline systems are designed to automatically shutdown, ceasing all operations until the cause is determined and repaired, and a reporting process through the North Dakota Department of Environmental Quality (DEQ) is triggered.
+While prolonged exposure to high concentrations of CO2 can be hazardous, the gas typically quickly evaporates into the air.
+In the unlikely event of a leak, pipeline systems are designed to automatically shutdown, ceasing all operations until the cause is determined and repaired, and a reporting process through North Dakota’s Unified Spill Reporting System is triggered.

 Learn more